mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

-When an area effect weapon is used for indirect fire, it imposes an Area Fire attack (see page 14) on everyone within its Burst value in metres.
+When an area effect weapon is used for indirect fire, it imposes an Area Fire attack (see page 14) on everyone within its Burst value in meters.

 Firing Over Open Sights
 Some artillery weapons can engage targets